2018 United States House of Representatives elections in Virginia: District 5

+Incumbent Republican Tom Garrett, who had represented the district since 2017, did not run for re-election.
+He was elected with 58% of the vote in 2016.
+The district had a PVI of R+6.

+Republican convention

-Incumbent Tom Garrett, first elected in 2016, announced on May 28, 2018, that he would not run for reelection due to his struggle with alcoholism.
+Garrett announced on May 28, 2018, that he would not run for reelection due to his struggle with alcoholism.
 Instead of a traditional primary to elect the Democratic and Republican nominees, party delegates voted to hold district conventions instead.